F. Wiener's trick and an extremal problem for $H^p$: Preliminaries

 if and only if $f(e^{i\theta})g(e^{i\theta})=0$ for almost every $\theta$.
 It is well-known (see \cite[Thm.~2.2]{Duren}) that the only function $h \in H^p$ whose boundary limit function \eqref{eq:blf} vanishes on a set of positive measure is $h \equiv 0$.
 Hence we conclude that either $f \equiv 0$ or $g \equiv 0$. \end{proof}

-Let us next establish a typical result on the structure of the extremals for the extremal problem \eqref{eq:Phi}.
+Let us next establish a standard result on the structure of the extremals for the extremal problem \eqref{eq:Phi}.
 The first step is the following basic result. \begin{lemma} If $f\in H^p$ is extremal for $\Phi_k(p,t)$, then $\|f\|_{H^p}=1$. \end{lemma}

 \begin{proof} Suppose that $f\in H^p$ is extremal for $\Phi_k(p,t)$ but that $\|f\|_{H^p}<1$.
 For $\varepsilon>0$, set $g(z) = f(z)+\varepsilon z^k$.
 Note that $g(0)=f(0)=t$ for any $\varepsilon>0$.
 If $1 \leq p \leq \infty$, then